-The school day begins at 8:03 a.m. and ends at 3:22 p.m.
-Early bird classes begin at 7:15 a.m.
+The school day begins at 8:03 a.m. and ends at 3:20 p.m.
+Wednesday mass schedule varies some as school starts at 8:04 and ends at 3:22 Early bird classes begin at 7:15 a.m.
 Students should not arrive at school prior to 7:50 a.m., except when required to attend athletic practice, other school-sponsored activities, or "early bird" classes.
 Students are not to be in the building unsupervised after school is dismissed.